makenneth/HiPup/docs/flux-cycles.md

   0. `receiveAllGroups` is set as the callback.

 * `createGroup`
-  0. invoked from new note button `onClick`
+  0. invoked from new group button `onClick`
   0. `POST /api/groups` is called.
   0. `receiveSingleGroup` is set as the callback.